mys-lang/mys/docs/language-reference/importing.rst

 - A private module can only be imported from by other modules in the same package.

-- All public definitions in a private module can only be used by other modules in the same package.

 - Imports from modules within the same package must be relative.

 Here are a few examples: